A Different Kind of Equilibrium

 If equilibrium isn’t something our bodies reliably provide, and if survival alone isn’t enough, then we have to cultivate a different kind of steadiness.
 This is where resilience becomes less about coping or bouncing back and more about reclaiming.

 Resilience isn't a static, inborn personality trait.
 It isn't something you either have or you don't.
-It is a set of skills we learn and refine over time — skills like staying with inconsistency without spiraling into fear, listening to what your body needs today instead of demanding yesterday's capacity, letting plans flex instead of fracture, and building rest into your rhythm instead of waiting for the crash.
+It is a set of skills we learn and refine over time.
+This includes skills like staying with inconsistency without spiraling into fear, listening to what your body needs today instead of demanding yesterday's capacity, letting plans flex instead of fracture, and building rest into your rhythm instead of waiting for the crash.
 It's learning to create small, meaningful moments of connection and joy, even inside limitation.

 And yes — if some of that sounds a lot like living in defense, you're paying attention.
-The skills aren't always different.
-The orientation is.
-Carefulness asks: how do I protect what I have?
+The skills themselves aren't always different.
+But the orientation is.
+Carefulness asks: how do I protect myself or what I have?
 It is organized around loss.
 Resilience asks: what am I moving toward?
 It is oriented towards life.

-Resilience is what begins to replace homeostasis.
-Not a steady body, but a steadier way of relating to that body.
+Resilience is what replaces homeostasis.
+Not a steady body, but a steadier way of relating to that body so you can experience more of your life, not just your illness.

 A Different Kind of Stability